 Gang violence in Cape Town has been described as reaching ‘crisis point.’
 Cape Town is regularly listed as one of the world’s most violent cities, and the most violent city outside of the Americas.

 The state response to violence in Cape Town has taken place at three levels: through city authorities, through the province, and through the national government.
-These responses have covered a whole range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.
+These responses have covered a wide range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.

-My research does this both by bringing to bear lessons that can be learned from other contexts – for example from Rio’s own experience of security-centred interventions – and by providing extensive new findings based on original interviews with gang-members, community organisations, and various other stakeholders.
+My research does this both by bringing to bear lessons that can be learned from other contexts – for example from Rio’s own experience of security-centred interventions – and by providing extensive new findings based on original interviews with gang-members, community members, non-governmental organisations, and various other stakeholders.

 Header image: Youth in Manenberg take part in a football match over the Christmas holidays in one of the most violent streets of the community – part of a scheme designed by local residents to reclaim the streets.
 Photo credit Jonathan Jansen, Manenberg, Cape Town, January 2018.